 I love to spend my free time with my son and exploring Houston.
 I grew up in Missouri City, Texas as a child but I left to go to college and get married.
 Houston has changed so much.
 I love to go to museums and walking trails with my family.
 My hobbies include photography and fitness.

-University of North Texas - Bachelors, Intersciplinary studies
+Undergraduate Degree: University of North Texas - Bachelors, Intersciplinary studies

-University of Phoenix - Master, Education
+Graduate Degree: University of Phoenix - Masters, Education

 10th Grade Math